Complexible/stardog-release/README.md

 To use this BOSH release on AWS, follow the next steps:

 1. First, set up MicroBOSH on [AWS](https://bosh.io/docs/deploy-microbosh-to-aws.html).
+	Note: when you set up your security group permissions, remember to open ports 5820, 5821, 2888, and 3888, or whichever you choose for your Stardog Cluster.
 2. Target your BOSH Director instance on AWS, and log in using `admin` for user and password.

 		$ bosh target BOSH_HOST